 The wildflowers were very good in 2007 and again in 2010, but there were very few orchids

-Take a walk around the town and admire the old shop fronts.
+Take the Murrayville Historic Walk around the town and admire the old shop fronts.
 View the window in what was Nana’s Deli and the display of antiques from the Murrayville Museum.
 Interpretive signs have been erected where shops and halls once stood and where commemorative trees were planted in honour of the men from the district who served in the 1914-18 War.